 If using the online service this fee is payable by credit or debit card prior to submission.
 If you use a paper claim form, you will need to include a cheque or postal order for the correct fee.

-If your claim isn't disputed or defended, then judgment will be awarded in your favour and no other court fees will be payable.
+If your claim isn't disputed or defended, then judgment will be awarded in your favour and no other court fees will be payable (known as judgment by default).

 Small Claims Hearing Fee.